 However, if you cut the cucumbers thin enough, the cucumber peels may be better for them to digest.

 Even with that option, it’s always better to take the extra few minutes to peel the cucumber.
 When it comes to your dog, it’s always better to be safe than sorry.

-Pesticide is extremely harmful to dogs and difficult to completely get off.
+There’s no surprise that pesticide is extremely harmful to dogs.
+In addition, it’s a bit difficult to wash off completely.
 The solution: peel the cucumbers.